crender-05/freight-cost-analysis/README.md

   checking each for confounding with the others via crosstabs and a multi-variable OLS regression
-  - **Confounding validation:** Tested whether the destination effect was actually driven by vendor or shipment mode by holding each constant — compared one vendor (Aurobindo) across 10 destinations, and compared multiple vendors shipping to both Zambia and Zimbabwe directly.
+  - **Confounding validation:** Tested whether the destination effect was actually driven by vendor or shipment mode by holding each constant, then compared one vendor (Aurobindo) across 10 destinations, and compared multiple vendors shipping to both Zambia and Zimbabwe directly.
 The destination effect held in both tests, ruling out vendor and mode as alternative explanations.